ZestfulJX/COB-GS/README.md

 *Code is coming soon!*

-Detailed formulas are provided in the article, and we encourage interested readers to replicate the work.
 Any questions are welcome for discussion.